mundschenk-at/wp-typography/readme.txt

 1. wp-Typography administrative settings page

 == Changelog ==

+= 3.0.4 - December 12, 2015 =
+* Prevent accidentally invalid XPath queries from being fatal on the frontend.
+* Replaced old FAQ links in the README.

 = 3.0.3 - December 8, 2015 =
 * Use WordPress languages packs for translations.